liamhendricks/finalsoftwareblog/about.md

 ---

-My name is Liam Hendricks, a software developer generalist with nearly a decade of professional experience.
+My name is Liam Hendricks, a software developer generalist with over a decade of professional experience.

 I like to consider myself a generalist because I have a variety of experiences and interests.